Trevin-Small/Python-Physics-Engine/README.md

 __Body Linking__ - Connect Kinematic Bodies together, share all kinematics.
 Treated as one body although may be made of several.

 __Rotational Motion__ - Center of Gravities of objects will allow for objects to rotate about them.
 Forces exerted on objects could cause some energy to be converted into rotational intertia of a kinematic body.

+__Ramps__ - Angled Static Bodies could interact with Kinematic bodies in interesting ways.
+Would require Kinematic bodies to be able to rotate.
+Force would be redirected upon impact with ramps, and frictional forces, normal forces and gravity would allow objects to accelerate down ramps.